 As a not-for-profit organisation maintained by volunteers, the Awarua Communications Museum relies strongly on the support of our friends.
 This page is an opportunity to thank those people and to suggest other ways in which support can be provided to help cover our ongoing costs.

 We are very grateful to the organisations that have provided us with funding grants.
 This money, along with our own efforts, has enabled us to refurbish our building and grounds, create The Regal theatre and communications display area, and purchase modern display and security systems.

-Our thanks go to Community Trust of Southland, Southland Regional Heritage, Invercargill City Council, Southern Trust, Te Papa, Lion Foundation, Lotteries Grant Board, ILT Foundation and The Awarua Station Farm Trust.
+Our thanks go to Community Trust of Southland, Southland Regional Heritage, Invercargill City Council, Southern Trust, Museum of New Zealand Te Papa Tongarewa, Lion Foundation, Lotteries Grant Board, ILT Foundation and The Awarua Station Farm Trust.

 We also acknowledge the many kind donations of time, effort, money and items that have been received from a wide group of people.

 We appreciate the consideration our neighbours at Awarua have shown us while we have been building our museum.
 In particular, we are grateful for the access they allowed us around the farm during the celebration of Awarua Radio's centenary event in January 2014.